-The Airmid Junior Ambassador Program, founded by Dr. Jacqui Stringer, Airmid Ambassador of the United Kingdom, has the potential to facilitate an immediate and significant impact on the mental health and wellbeing of the children, by increasing engagement with and access to Nature.
+The Airmid Junior Ambassador Program has the potential to facilitate an immediate and significant impact on the mental health and wellbeing of the children, by increasing engagement with and access to Nature.

 Who is this for?